nipy/nipy.github.io/code-of-conduct/index.md

 #### Be careful in the words that you choose:

 We value courtesy, kindness and inclusiveness in all our interactions.
 Therefore, we take responsibility for our own speech.
-Do not insult or put down other participants.
-We do not tolerate harassment and other exclusionary behaviour.
-In particular, we try to be careful to avoid:
+In particular, we avoid:

 - Personal insults.
 - Violent threats or language directed against another person.